fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 F# ecosystem libraries should generally target the *earliest, most portable* version of FSharp.Core feasible.

-If your library is part of an ecosystem, it can be helpful to target the _earliest, most widesperead language version_ and the _most portable_ versions of FSharp.Core that is necessary for the functionality of the library.
+If your library is part of an ecosystem, it can be helpful to target the _earliest, most widespread language version_ and the _most portable_ versions of FSharp.Core that is necessary for the functionality of the library.
 For example, consider targeting F# 3.1 (now a relatively widespread version of the language) and portable profile 259 (which can be used on many platforms).